alexfernandez/alexfernandez.github.io/2018/building-space-launcher.md

 But lowering the exit speed would make a big change:
 $$Et = Cp \\cdot m \\cdot T \\approx (1 - η) \\cdot E_k = (1 - η) \\cdot m \\cdot v^2 \\implies T = (1 - η) \\cdot v^2 / Cp.$$
 $$v = 3 km/s \\implies T = 0.1 \\cdot 9 \\cdot 10^6 / 430 \\approx 2000 K,$$
-if all heat is generated in the sabot.
+if all heat is generated in the armature.
-If it is spread between sabot and coils, temperature might be reduced to half that and be within parameters.
+If it is spread between armature and coils, temperature might be reduced to half that and be within parameters.

 Of course,